-Scientist who are currently studying the elephant project is to understand the animals’ infrasonic communication, or rumbles.
+Engineers who are currently tackle studying the elephants, understand the animals infrasonic communication, or rumbles.
 Having the knowledge of who is making the calls is key information.
-But since these researchers have not spent decades among elephants are not immediately familiar, and they cannot identify them on sight as was previously done.
+Similarly, since these researchers have not spent decades in Dzanga, Elephants are not immediately familiar, they cannot identify them on sight.

 Engineers have developed a database consisting of a portion of the identified Elephants photographed within the last 8 years.
 Coded images with the distinguishing characteristics are used to make written on identity cards.
 The same ear hole, rips, tusk shape, tail features, tusks, height, andskin lesions.
 The program is supposed to work this way.
 For example, a Engineer wanting to know who an elephant is enters a series of features.
 Similar issues that manual identification has the subjectivity and inexact nature of character identification. https://www.glewengineering.com/engineers-help-save-endangered-species/

 Artificial Intelligence offers a solution.
 Engineers have created a program that uses facial recognition to identify elephants.
 The program uses an algorithm that takes thousands of measurements.
 For example, the program saves images, learns what facial measurements are unique to an individual elephant.
 Also, program uses measurements which are exact, solving the problem of subjective characteristics.
 A user will enter a photograph, the program will return possible matches, similar to the digital database. https://www.glewengineering.com/mechanical-engineers-design-living-areas-for-zoos/